 The decision where to refer a case of interpersonal misconduct is made by the Vice President for Professionalism and Ethics, or designee.
 Before referring a case to an investigative office for formal investigation, the Vice President or designee will consult with a faculty member who is appointed annually by the Provost after consultation with the president of the Academic Senate.
-One purpose of faculty participation in assessment is to ensure that a school's customary norms and practices are taken into account.
+One purpose of faculty participation in assessment is to ensure that academic norms are taken into account and academic freedom (3-B (1)) is protected.

 In deciding where to refer a case, school-level processes are preferred to formal investigations when feasible and appropriate.
-As a general goal, cases are referred for formal investigation only if the alleged behavior is repeated or extreme, the alleged potential harm is significant, or investigation is mandated (6-C(2)).
+As a general goal, cases are referred for formal investigation only if the alleged behavior is repeated, or the alleged potential harm is significant in the eyes of a reasonable person in the same or similar circumstances (6-B (1)), or investigation is mandated (6-C (2)), or involves violence or the threat of violence; or involves the abuse of power or retaliation; or requires fact-finding beyond the capacity of the school.
 Isolated lapses in professional behavior that do not create significant potential harm are expected to be handled through school-level processes.